Natural Hormone Therapy explained ...

 Human growth hormone peptide, which has received a lot of attention, supports the body to burn fat and build muscles.

-The other important peptide hormone of cause is insulin, and related blood sugar problems can play havoc within your system.
+The other important peptide hormone is insulin, and related blood sugar problems can play havoc within your system, including your hormones.

 Natural therapy is particularly well equipped in treating the symptoms of low blood sugar, late onset diabetics, insulin resistance or metabolic syndrome.